pgroonga/pgroonga.github.io/how-to/laravel.md

 ### Set up database

-Let’s create a PostgreSQL database for this Laravel application.
+Let's create a PostgreSQL database for this Laravel application.

 ```shell
 createdb pgroonga_laravel
 ```

-To instruct Laravel to use PostgreSQL instead of default MySQL, update your new application’s `.env` file and set environment variables like this:
+To instruct Laravel to use PostgreSQL instead of default MySQL, update your new application's `.env` file and set environment variables like this:

 ```ini
 DB_CONNECTION=pgsql